 Subscriber Has Multiple Addresses

-Sometimes subscribers sign up for a list more than once, with different email addresses.
-Subscribers with multiple aliases may forward all their mail to a single address to manage their inboxes.
-If more than one alias is on your Mailchimp list, the subscriber could receive duplicate messages.
+Sometimes, subscribed contacts sign up for your email marketing more than once, with different email addresses.
+Contacts with multiple aliases may forward all their mail to a single address to manage their inboxes.
+If more than one alias is on your Mailchimp audience, the subscriber could receive duplicate messages.

 To resolve this issue, search your account for your subscriber's name.
-If the subscriber has more than one address on the list, ask for their preferred email address and delete the extra addresses.
+If the contact has more than one address in the audience, ask for their preferred email address and archive the extra addresses.

 Campaign Was Sent More Than Once

-If you send the same campaign to List A and List B, a subscriber who's on both lists will get the campaign twice.
-We recommend managing one list of subscribers to reduce the chances of this happening.
+If you send the same campaign to audience A and audience B, a contact who's in both audiences will receive the campaign twice.
+We recommend managing one audience of contacts to reduce the chances of this happening.

-To resolve this issue, combine lists into a master list, and use groups or segments to target subscribers.
-A campaign that goes to several groups or segments of a list is only delivered once.
+To resolve this issue, you may want to combine your audiences and use segments to target different contacts.
+A campaign that goes to several segments of an audience is only delivered once.

-If a listserv address is on your list, your subscribers who are also on the listserv might get duplicate messages.
+If a listserv address is in your audience, your contacts who are also on the listserv might get duplicate messages.

-To resolve this issue, delete listserv addresses from your subscriber list and send to individual recipients only.
+To resolve this issue, archive listserv addresses and send to individual recipients only.

 Subscriber Server Delivery Issue

-If several subscribers from the same domain, like Mary@CompanyA.com and Joe@CompanyA.com, receive duplicate campaigns, there could be a delivery issue at their server.
+If several contacts from the same domain, like Mary@CompanyA.com and Joe@CompanyA.com, receive duplicate campaigns, there could be a delivery issue at their server.

 To resolve this issue, ask subscribers to contact their email provider or IT department to troubleshoot.